Carbon Explorer: A Holistic Approach for Designing Carbon Aware Datacenters: Datacenter Design: Strategies for Carbon Free Computing

 We envision batteries deployed on-site with the datacenter to reduce its carbon footprint.
 Batteries will be charged when there is excess renewable supply (i.e. when the amount of energy produced by the renewable deployment is larger than datacenter's demand).
 Batteries will be discharged to power the datacenter when there is a lack of renewable supply (i.e. when the amount of energy produced by the renewable deployment is smaller than datacenter's demand).

-The battery model used in \CarbonExplorer is the C/L/C model~\cite{kazhamiaka2019tractable}; it explicitly models several characteristics of lithium-ion batteries, including energy content limits, efficiency loss, and limits on the applied power with respect to the energy content.
-Model parameters are tuned to represent a battery composed of Lithium Iron Phosphate cells~\cite{lifecell} -- a cell type found often in large stationary storage applications.
+The battery model used in \CarbonExplorer is the C/L/C model~\cite{kazhamiaka2019tractable}; it explicitly models several characteristics of lithium-ion batteries, including energy content limits, efficiency loss, limits on the applied power with respect to the energy content, and linear charging/discharging rates with respect to battery capacity on minute basis.
+The model also includes a parameter for controlling the depth of discharge (DoD).
+Model parameters are tuned to represent a battery composed of Lithium Iron Phosphate cells (LFP)~\cite{lifecell} -- a cell type found often in large stationary storage applications.

 Figure~\ref{battery_247} shows the amount of energy storage capacity required to reach 24/7 renewable energy coverage at different solar and wind capacities for Utah datacenter.
 Capacity is reported in terms of computational hours (e.g., 2 hours for a 20MW datacenter corresponds to 40MWh of battery capacity).
 Regions with mixed solar and wind generation exhibit less variable, day-to-day fluctuations and can achieve 24/7 carbon-free compute with less battery capacity.
 By adding around five hours of battery capacity to its existing renewable investments in the region, \facebook's Utah datacenter can reach 24/7 carbon-free operational energy.
 A battery of this size would be comparable to a utility-scale battery; the largest utility-scale energy storage project so far can offer 300 MW of power and 1,200-MWh of capacity~\cite{pge_battery}.